The five labours of Europe:

 7. Conclusion: Towards a Structural Modern Suppy Policy for the Internal Market

-What Gains in GDP cam be Expected From the above Proposals?.
+What Gains in GDP can be Expected From the above Proposals?

-D. Afterword: Two Piltars to Maintain. the Cornmon Commercial and Competition Policies
+D. Afterword: Two Pillars to Maintain the Common Commercial and Competition Policies

 2. The Contribution of European Competition Law